vineshbv/tesla_usgs_project/README.md

 5) Provide query/analysis to give biggest earthquake of 2017
 6) Provide query/analysis to give most probable hour of the day for the earthquakes bucketed by the range of magnitude (0-1,1-2,2-3,3-4,4-5,5-6,>6   For border values in the bucket, include them in the bucket where the value is a lower limit so for 1 include it in 1-2 bucket)

+**Deliverables**:
-usgs_main.py - This script reads the api data for the year 2017 and stores the dataframe into the SQL table Valuation.EventsOverview
+1) usgs_main.py - This script reads the api data for the year 2017 and stores the dataframe into the SQL table Valuation.EventsOverview
-DB Schema.sql - Table Valuation.EventsOverview schema
+2) DB Schema.sql - Table Valuation.EventsOverview schema
-TotalEvents.png - Displays the Total events occurred during year 2017 with the raw data BiggestEarthQuake_Analysis.png - Depicts the biggest earth quake of the year 2017 (highlighted in red) MostProbableHour.png - Matrix visualization of the probable hour of the day for the earthquakes bucketed by the range of magnitude
+3) TotalEvents.png - Displays the Total events occurred during year 2017 with the raw data
+4) BiggestEarthQuake_Analysis.png - Depicts the biggest earth quake of the year 2017 (highlighted in red)
+5) MostProbableHour.png - Matrix visualization of the probable hour of the day for the earthquakes bucketed by the range of magnitude